-So, the time has come, and you want to finally free yourself from the cycle of 9-5 work on someone else’s time, and start up your own business as one of the best freelance copywriter websites.
+So, the time has come, and you want to finally free yourself from the cycle of 9-5 work on someone else’s time, and start up your own business.
 You’ve got a clear vision of what you want to do and who you want to be, you know the industry like the back of your hand, you’ve even come up with a five-year plan.
 Everything looks set for launching your small business.
-But, whether you’re about to branch out on your own as a freelance business writer, an electronics provider, or anything else, there are a few things that you should do before throwing yourself directly into the fray and getting started.
+But, whether you’re about to branch out on your own as a freelance business writer, or anything else, there are a few things that you should do before throwing yourself directly into the fray and getting started.
 Here are a few things to do before launching your small business.

 Depending on the type of business you’re starting up, you may not need to give much, if any thought, to logistical concerns.
 An affiliate marketer, for example, has no stock to worry about, no office space or physical premises to deal with, and really no special requirements at all.